ADX Analysis and ADX Signals

 ADX & DMI Index

-When the ADX is combined with DMI index one can determine the direction of the trend & then use the this indicator to determine the momentum of the prevailing trend direction.
+When the ADX is combined with DMI index one can determine the direction of the market trend and then use the this trading indicator to determine the momentum of the prevailing trend direction.

 Buy Forex Signal